ESPN reveals blockbuster football schedule for GEICO High School Kickoff

 IMG Academy, which finished No. 2, faces Chandler (Ariz.) in the Saturday nightcap.

-ESPN will announce its regular season schedule in the High School Football Showcase at a later dat
+ESPN will announce its regular season schedule in the High School Football Showcase at a later date.

-Here is the full schedule for the opening weekend:
+Here is the full schedule for the opening weekend (all times Eastern):

 Friday, Aug.
 25